 When Can You Apply for a Moratorium

 It is crucial, therefore, to assess your company's situation early and consult with a licensed insolvency practitioner who plays a vital role in advising and managing the process effectively.
+This step ensures that applications align closely with legal requirements while maximising chances for approval and recovery.

 Who Can Benefit from a Moratorium